Autodesk/pgbelt/CONTRIBUTING.md

 To do this, this local development feature uses `docker` and `docker-compose` to spin up the following:

-1. Two Postgres Containers with networking configured between each other
+1. 4 Pairs of Postgres Containers with networking configured between each other.
+These 4 sets are used for the following integration test cases: public schema & whole DB, public schema & exodus-style migration (only a subset is moved), non-public schema & whole DB, non-public schema & exodus-style migration (only a subset is moved)
 2. One container loaded with your local copy of `pgbelt`, built and installed for CLI usage.

 Simply run the following to spin the above up and drop yourself into your container with your local `pgbelt`: